216: No Such Thing As A Lobster War

 Cool.

-There was a mackerel war between UK and Iceland, a prone war between India and Sri Lanka, a squid war between the UK and Argentina, a scallop conflict between the UK and France.
+There was a mackerel war between UK and Iceland, a prawn war between India and Sri Lanka, a squid war between the UK and Argentina, a scallop conflict between the UK and France,

 Yeah.